cds-snc/canadalogin-static-website/website/src/en/users/terms.md

 GC Sign in is managed by Canada Digital Service (CDS) / Employment and Social Development Canada (ESDC) for the Government of Canada.
 We do not use the personal information you provide for any purpose other than providing you with an account.

 ### Agreement to these terms
 By creating, accessing or using a GC Sign in account, you agree to these Terms.
-If you do not agree, do not register for or use GC Sign in.
+GC Sign In is not mandatory, therefore, if you do not agree to these Terms, do not register for or use GC Sign in.

-If you do not want to create a GC Sign in account, there may be other options to access a program or service.
+If you do not want to create or are unable to create a GC Sign in account, there may be other options to access a program or service.
 You may need to return to the program or service’s website to learn about these options.

 ### What GC Sign in provides
-Your account is a credential service that enables you to access programs and services.
+Your account is a credential service that enables you to access Government of Canada programs and services.
 Your personal information is encrypted and stored in a secure database.
-Sharing does not happen automatically.
+Your personal information is not shared by default.
 Your personal information is only shared when you use GC Sign in to access a program or service.

 ### Your responsibilities when using GC Sign in